collective/collective.immediatecreate/README.rst

 Cancel becomes Delete
     When the user interacts with the item after it has been automatically created the "cancel" button is turned into a "delete" button.
-    If the delete button is clicked, the item will be discarded.
+    If the cancel button is clicked, the item will be discarded.

 Cleanup
     In order to get rid of initially created but never saved nor deleted items,